Mancupfire/Database_Management/README.md

-# Database Management

 # 📌 MoneyMinder: Personal Finance Management System
+Team Name:
+- Nguyen Son Giang
+- Tran Nam Nhat Anh
+- Nguyen Tran Nhat Minh
+- Nguyen Hoang Nam

 ## 📄 Brief Description
 **MoneyMinder** is a comprehensive database-driven application designed to help individuals track their income, expenses, and savings goals.

 **The Problem:** Many individuals struggle to maintain financial health due to scattered data across various bank accounts and cash transactions, leading to a lack of visibility into spending habits and difficulty in adhering to budgets.